Are you celebrating Halloween? There's a lot to think about! Here is A Comprehensive Guide On How To Make Halloween Eco-Friendly.

 Halloween by the numbers:

-Halloween in Canada is not just about carving up a couple pumpkins and raiding thrift stores and grandma’s closet for home-made costumes.
+Halloween in Canada is not just about carving up a couple of pumpkins and raiding thrift stores and grandma’s closets for homemade costumes.
 According to The Retail Council of Canada, Canadians spend close to $1-billion on Halloween.
 Canadians have become so wild about Halloween we now spend more per capita on costumes, candy and décor than our U.S. counterparts do, with holiday-related spending that is second only to Christmas.

 For this comprehensive guide, I am going to look at all aspects of Halloween.

-Halloween is second only to Christmas when it comes to the consumption of sugary treats, with $397 million spent on candy, confectionary and snack foods each year.
+Halloween is second only to Christmas when it comes to the consumption of sugary treats, with $397 million spent on candy, confectionery and snack foods each year.

 And all those mini-candies are wrapped in….you guessed it plastic!
 But it’s a little more complicated than just the plastic wrap.